fenjas/Kafka/README.md

 <b>OR</b>

 > Run the batch file <i>setupKafka.cmd</i> from the <i>Environment</i> folder which uses <i>docker-compose</i> to set up the Kafka environment in Docker.
-Before doing this though, create the folder structure <i>"C:\users\user\Desktop\kafka\src"</i> and change the build folder of the solution to point to it.
-Compile and run the batch file.
-This will install/run Kafka in docker and run the producer / composer in seperate windows.
+Prior to running the batch file, create the folder structure <i>"C:\users\user\Desktop\kafka\src"</i> and point the solution's build folder to it; compile and run the batch file.
+This will install/load Kafka in docker and run the producer / composer in separate windows.

 > You should now have ZooKeeper and the Kafka broker up and running as per https://itnext.io/how-to-install-kafka-using-docker-a2b7c746cbdc